mtlynch/mtlynch.io/content/retrospectives/2022/01/index.md

 ### Lessons learned

 * Define expectations with designers and enforce them consistently.
-  * The design firm I hired for TinyPilot's redesign is doing good work, but I let myself get into a position where I had no usable work after three months and $16k.
+  * The firm I hired creates high-quality designs, but I let myself get into a position where I had no usable work after three months and $16k.
   * What I should have done was more aggressively insist on a structure that facilitated iterative design.

 ### Goals for next month